Key points

 When you’ve decided or even while you’re still deciding, it’s a good idea to register with any services that you’re interested in.

 It’s OK to put your child on more than one waiting list.
-This is because you might not get all the days you need from one service alone, or a service might not have a vacancy when you need it.
+This is because you might not get all the days you need from one service alone, or the service might not have a vacancy when you need it.
+Also, many services have long waiting lists.